porst17/surfer.js/README.md

 surf.js
 =======

-surf rendering engine for algebraic surfaces in running in javascript
+surf rendering engine for algebraic surfaces running in javascript

+For the gradle build I modified the `build.gradle` file.

+Compile with

+`./gradlew compileGwt`

+but beware: there are still a lot of errors to resolve.